-Type Name Description LONG STRUCTSTART Indicates start of struct descriptor $(=9)$ STRING NAME Name of structure (empty string indicates anony- mous structure).
+Type Name Description LONG STRUCTSTART Indicates start of struct descriptor (= 9) STRING NAME Name of structure (empty string indicates anony- mous structure).
 LONG PREDEF Structure definition bit flags, OR'd as follows: '01'x PREDEF - field is predefined struct '02'x INHERITS - field is a class '04'x IS_SUPER - field is a superclass '08'x Unknown?
-If (PREDEF AND '01'x) is set, then a fresh definition of the structure will appear in the fields starting with TAGTABLE.
-Otherwise the structure ends with NBYTES.
+See NBYTES for the meaning of the (PREDEF AND '01'x) field.
 LONG NTAGS Number of tags in structure.
 LONG NBYTES Number of bytes in structure, using IDL notation.
-Actual number of bytes may vary from architec- ture to architecture.
-If PREDEF EQ 1 then this is the last field that appears, and the previously defined structure is used.
-If PREDEF EQ 0 then the following fields appear.
-TAG_DESC TAGTABLE Table of tag descriptors, which describe the types ×NTAGS of each tag.
-STRING TAGNAMES Table of names for tags. ×NTAGS Ŭ ARRDESC ×NARRAYS ARRTABLE If any tag is an array type, then its dimensions are described by the following ARRDESC entries.
-The entries appear in the order they are in the structure; NARRAYS is determined from the val- ues in TAGTABLE.
-STRUCTDESC ×NSTRUCTS STRUCTTABLE If any tag is a structure type, then its tags are de- scribed by the following STRUCTDESC entries.
+Actual number of bytes may vary from architecture to architecture.
+If PREDEF bit 1 is set, then this STRUCT_DESC refers to a previous definition, and this is the last field that appears.
+If PREDEF bit 1 is not set then this is a definition and the following fields appear.
+TAG_DESC TAGTABLE Table of tag descriptors, which describe the types \times NTAGS of each tag.
+STRING TAGNAMES Table of names for tags. \times NTAGS ARRAY_DESC ×NARRAYS If any tag is an array type, then its dimensions are described by the following ARRAY_DESC entries.
+The entries appear in the order they are in the structure; NARRAYS is determined from the values in TAGTABLE.
+STRUCT_DES ×NSTRUCTS CSTRUCTTABLE If any tag is a structure type, then its tags are described by these STRUCT_DESC entries.
 The entries appear in the order they are in the structure; NSTRUCTS is determined from the values in TAGTABLE.
+(Thus, a STRUCT_DESC can contain recursive STRUCT_DESC definitions.)
 STRING CLASSNAME This field is present if either of the INHERITS or IS_SUPER bits are set (see PREDEF field above).
 If so, then the structure being defined is a class with name CLASSNAME.
 LONG NSUPCLASSES This field is present if either of the INHERITS or IS_SUPER bits are set (see PREDEF field above).
 If so, then NSUPCLASSES is the number of superclasses this class inherits from.
 STRING × NSUP- CLASSES SUPCLASSNAMES The field is present if NSUPCLASSES is present and greater than zero.
 It is a list of this class's superclass names.
-SUPCLASSTABLE This field is present if NSUPCLASSES is present \times NSUP- and greater than zero.
-It is a squential list of CLASSES descriptors for each of this class's superclasses.
+STRUCTDESC × NSUP- CLASSES SUPCLASSTABLE This field is present if NSUPCLASSES is present and greater than zero.
+It is a squential list of descriptors for each of this class's superclasses.